Jump To the Part You Need

 Worldwide political unrest is another factor that may cause concern.
 Understanding the level of influence this may have on China’s economy is hard.
 Certain economists believe political changes such as Brexit may open up opportunities for China.
 An independent UK may become a stronger partner to China and help the country’s economy.
 Alternatively, the UK leaving the EU may make it harder for China to access the EU market.

 US President Donald Trump’s administration signals greater disruption in the US and China trade relationship.
 Events occurring in politics often catch the world by surprise.
 No one truly knows how political changes will affect the ever-more-interlinked global economies.
 With many countries already having a frosty relationship with China, the threat of economic disruption resulting from politics is possible.
-Further barriers to trade could be implemented, seeking to discourage cheap manufacturing design Chinese exports.
+Further barriers to trade could be implemented, seeking to discourage cheap design for manufacturing Chinese exports.

 China’s economy is heavily reliant on its custom manufacturing industry and export.
 Even though the country has been transitioning towards a service-based economy, an abrupt decline in custom manufacturing would still be damaging.
 Worldwide politics is a Chinese economic threat that has a high-risk factor, but that is difficult to manage.